omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 ### Event BlockSubmitted (emitted in PlasmaFramework contract)

 A new Plasma Block has been submitted.
-Watcher should fetch block data from child chain and verify that it matches block data published on Plasma chain.
+Watcher should fetch block data from child chain and verify that it matches block data published to the Plasma contract on the root chain.
 ```
 event BlockSubmitted(
     uint256 blockNumber